 They remain in custody until their next court appearance.

-The case concerns a collision that occurred on August 17 in Embalenhle, Mpumalanga, where a 33-year-old man survived but was allegedly assaulted by responding police.
+The case concerns a collision that occurred on August 17 in Embalenhle, Mpumalanga.
+A 33-year-old man survived the accident but was allegedly assaulted by responding police.
+The man later died following the incident.

 Investigators are currently attempting to determine whether the assault was the direct cause of his death.